 In early March 2022, two parties executed a contract of sale for a four-family property in Brooklyn.
 The property contained tenants with expiring leases, an expired access agreement, and a myriad of title clearance issues.
 After the expiration of the closing period, with no inclination that Purchasers would close, the Sellers realized that they needed to hire alternative representation.

 Although 30 days is the earliest the Time Of The Essence Letter could set the closing, the Purchasers and their attorney knew from reputation, that Adam Leitman Bailey, P.C. words were not empty threats.
 After a week of getting funds in order, the Purchasers agreed to close three weeks prior to the Time Of The Essence date.
-Since some of the leases were expired or expiring soon, closing earlier saved the clients from having to pay the mortgage out of their own pockets.
-Closing earlier also gave them earlier access to funds without litigation, and most importantly it gave them closure and peace of mind.
+Since some leases were expired or expiring soon, closing earlier saved the clients from having to pay the mortgage out of their own pockets.
+Closing earlier also gave them earlier access to funds without litigation.
+Most importantly, however, it gave them closure and peace of mind.

-The transaction and pre-litigation preparation was handled by Jason E. Rogovich, Esq. of the Transactional and Banking Departments at Adam Leitman Bailey, P.C.
+The transaction and pre-litigation preparation were handled by Jason E. Rogovich, Esq. of the Transactional and Banking Departments at Adam Leitman Bailey, P.C.